ChrisDuffley/stationPlaylist/addoninternals.md

 ### Lab setup, development equipment and software

-For all my software development, I use two computers: a touchscreen laptop and a desktop, both running Windows 10 and latest NVDA alpha snapshots.
-Both also run Cygwin and/or Windows Subsystem for Linux (WSL, otherwise known as BASH on Ubuntu on Windows)to run various command-line tools (Git, SCons, etc.), and in case I need to compile NVDA from source code, installed Visual Studio 2017 with latest update and other dependencies.
+For all my software development, I use a touchscreen laptop running Windows 11 and latest NVDA alpha snapshots.
+The computer also runs Cygwin and/or Windows Subsystem for Linux (WSL, otherwise known as BASH on Ubuntu on Windows)to run various command-line tools (Git, SCons, etc.), and in case I need to compile NVDA from source code, installed Visual Studio 2022 with latest update and other dependencies.
+For Studio, I use latest version unless I need to test older releases.

-In case of SPL add-on, I have different Studio versions installed: 5.11 on my laptop and 5.20 on the desktop.
-This allows me to work on both versions at once (both computers have the full source code of the add-on, though I tend to write bug fixes on my laptop and experiment with new things on my desktop).

 ### Git: a "smart" source code manager

 Like other NVDA developers and many add-on writers, I use Git for source code management (contrary to its slogan, Git is very smart).
 This is a distributed system, meaning a local repository contains the complete record of how the source code is managed (no need to connect to a server to commit and fetch updates).
 For example, using just my local copy of the SPL add-on source code, I can view commit history and generate older add-on releases.

 Another advantage of Git is extensive support for branches.
 A branch is a development workflow separate from other branches.
 For example, NVDA screen reader uses at least three branches for its workflow: alpha (master branch), beta (beta branch) and rc (release candidate, used to build official releases).
 SPL add-on uses this approach as well: there are at least two branches in use, called master (renamed to main in 2021) and stable used for ongoing development or release and maintenance, respectively (we'll come back to branches in a second).
 With the advent of Test Drive program (see below), a third branch named "staging" or "next" is used to gather all work done on branches under one roof for testing purposes (in 2018, this has changed significantly).
+The staging branch is no longer used since 2023 when I stepped down from active maintainer role.

 ### How an add-on feature is born